 Students need help to find scholarships and who is better equipped to do that than their teachers, counselors and mentors?
 Nobody, that’s who!
 And to make it easier for you, we have an easy system of sharing in place–all circling around the handouts that we’ve created to catch students’ attention.
 You can:

 - Fill out this form to request an email or mailed letter to be sent to your school for more information

 - Put digital copies of the checklist on your school blog, website, or scholarship directory

 - Put printed copies of the checklist in your classroom, office, or bulletin boards.

 What are the rules?

-Read our full Terms & Conditions here, but the basic gist is that your students must be planning to attend an accredited college or university in the fall of 2019 to qualify.
+Read our full Terms & Conditions here, but the basic gist is that the applicant must be a high school senior and be planning to attend an accredited college or university that same year to qualify.

-Best part: students don’t have to have a minimum GPA to apply.
+The best part: students don’t have to have a minimum GPA to apply.
 In fact, we don’t even look at the GPA.
 All we look at is the work pertaining to the student’s project.
 This is because we know that grades do not always reflect a student’s potential or ability to contribute to society.
-This scholarship is open to all students, of all backgrounds and academic standings.
+This scholarship is open to all seniors, regardless of background and academic standing.

 Thanks for your help in spreading the word!